 We hand out about 60 cookie plates.
 Isn’t this a great tradition?

 This year we are making 1) lemon bars 2) spritz 3) cranberry oatmeal 4) peppermint brownies 5) shortbread 6) peanut butter blossoms 7) chocolate chip.
-I will post the recipes after our baking day!
+Visit my post on How to build community with a Christmas cookie party for recipes.

 Imagine if we all made a point to give a kind gesture to our neighbors.
 As my son once said on a picture he drew in 3rd grade, “The world would be a better place if everyone was a good neighbor.”